chrisx8/simple-personal-site/README.md

 sudo systemctl restart personal-site
 ```

-## Manage content
+## Add content

-- Access the site and you'll be prompted to enter the Admin Panel
+Access the site and follow the guides on the Welcome page.
-- Log in with the admin account you just created.
-- Create a homepage by clicking `Change` next to `Homepage` on the Admin Panel.
-Fill out the About Me section and save.
-- Create other items as needed.

-**Congratulations!
-Now you have your personal site!**
+Congratulations!
+Now you have your personal site!

 ## License